-How to Configure SSH on Cisco Router and Cisco Switch?
+How to Configure SSH on Cisco Router in GNS3?

-For the Cisco Router SSH access configuration process, run the GNS3 program first.
-Then we create a new project.
+Open the GNS3 program and create a new project.

 In the VMware Workstation program, create VMnet3 in the Virtual Network Editor program.
 Then assign the IP address to VMnet3 from the network and sharing center settings as shown below.